 Grab your L arm behind your back and gently pull it downward as you tilt your head to the right.
 Repeat on the other side.

-Reach your L arm overhead with the elbow bent.
-Grab your L elbow with R hand, then gently push L elbow back to stretch the back of the upper L arm.
+Reach your L arm overhead with your elbow bent.
+Grab your L elbow with your R hand, then gently push your L elbow back to stretch the back of your upper L arm.
 Hold 3-5 seconds.
 Repeat on the opposite side.

 Make a loose fist with your L hand and straighten your arm.
 Stretch your L hand toward the floor.
 Hold 3-5 seconds.

 Kneel about 12-18 inches in front of a sturdy chair or couch.
 (Place a folded towel under your knees) Reach both hands back to the chair with palms facing down.Activate your abdominals and lift your chest until you feel a stretch in both biceps muscles.
 You may also feel a good stretch for your abdominal muscles with this exercise.
 Hold 5 seconds, bend forward to release the stretch, then repeat.